kevgo/run-that-app/README.md

 ### how it works

-When running a third-party application, _run-that-app!_:
+When running a third-party application, _run-that-app_:

 - determines your platform (operating system, CPU architecture)
 - downloads and unpacks the matching executable for your platform - this